The Amalga Scooter Club

 Me with Tel O'Brien and Marlon John, in The Greyhound: Amalga HQ

 I visited Marlon at his Kent home during the winter of 2019.
 That wide grin swept his face again as we reminisced the Littlestone Close days and the birth of Amalga.
 He's honoured and chuffed to bits that the club is still in existence.

 The modern day Amalga Scooter Club in Hastings

 Here's to the original Amalga line up - the famous five: Marlon John, Tony Jex, Tony Paul, Paul Gardner and Mark Scarrett.

 And to the Cray Mob of the early 1980's.
 The London live gig scene deteriorated into extreme violence.
 We held our own in the thick of it.

 Still at it 2011

 In 2018 the Amalga Scooter Club rallied to Eastbourne on the South Coast.
-The ride set off from Sevenoaks Kent and gathered fellow Lambretta fanatics at pick-up points along the way.
+The ride set off from Sevenoaks Kent, and gathered fellow Lambretta aficionados at pick-up points along the way.
 Marlon John's vision of union, sparked by that passing scrap truck decades ago, has come to fruition.